-Dr. Marty Pets was founded by Dr. Martin Goldstein who has been a veterinarian for over 40 years.
-The nutrition and ingredients used by the brand are an extension of Dr. Marty’s vision.
+Dr. Marty Pets was founded by Dr. Martin Goldstein, who has been a veterinarian for over 40 years.
+The brand’s nutrition and ingredients are an extension of Dr. Marty’s vision of pet nutrition.

-Dr. Marty has featured on popular TV shows and with Celebrities such as Martha Stewart and Oprah Winfrey.
+Dr. Marty is a controversial figure that has legions of supporters but also a large group that disagrees with him.
+He is well known in the media and has been featured on popular TV shows with Celebrities such as Martha Stewart and Oprah Winfrey.

-You can find a clip of him with Martha Stewart below.
+You can find a clip of Dr. Marty with Martha Stewart on her show here.

-Some critics of Dr. Marty argue that the creation of his pet food brand is to take advantage of his fame and popularity in order to make money.
+Some critics of Dr. Marty argue that the creation of his pet food brand is to take advantage of his fame and popularity to make money.

 Dr. Marty Pets Product Range

-Dr. Marty Pets dog food product range is tiny and consists of a freeze-dried product, a dog treat, and two dog supplements.
-The freeze-dried product is also raw and has not been cooked in any way.
+Dr. Marty Pets dog food product range is moderate in size and consists of a freeze-dried product, two dog treats, and four dog supplements.
+The freeze-dried product is also a raw recipe and has not been cooked in any way.

-The Dog Treat is a new addition to Dr. Marty’s product range.
-It is made from 100% Beef Liver and complements the freeze-dried food.
+The Dog Treats are one of the new additions to Dr. Marty’s product range.
+They are made from 100% Beef Liver or Salmon and complement the freeze-dried food recipe.

-While freeze-dried food and dog treats are a viable addition to a dogs diet, dog supplements provide questionable and often unquantifiable benefits.
-This situation could easily be compared to many human supplements which also have limited proven benefit.
+While freeze-dried food and dog treats are a viable addition to a dog’s diet, dog supplements provide questionable and often unquantifiable benefits.
+This situation could easily be compared to many human supplements, which also have limited proven benefits.

-Dr. Marty Pets does not produce or sell any traditional kibble or canned products.
-This aligns with Dr. Marty’s vision and beliefs surrounding dog food.
+Dr. Marty Pets does not produce or sell any traditional kibble or canned dog food products.
+This lack of traditional dog food products aligns with Dr. Marty’s vision and beliefs surrounding dog food.

-Dr. Marty Pets cat food product range is also very small and only consists of a single freeze-dried recipe.
+Dr. Marty Pets cat food product range is also moderate in size and used to only consist of a single freeze-dried recipe.
 This recipe is very similar to the freeze-dried dog food recipe.

-While Dr. Marty’s dog treats are designed for dogs, they could be given and fed to cats.
-This is as they are 100% Beef Liver which cats are more than capable of consuming.
+While Dr. Marty’s dog treats are designed for dogs, they could be fed to cats.
+This is possible because they are 100% Beef Liver or Salmon, which cats are more than capable of consuming.

-Dr. Marty Pets does not produce or sell any traditional kibble or canned products.
+Once again, Dr. Marty Pets does not produce or sell any traditional kibble or canned cat food products.

 Dr. Marty Pets Nutrition

-While the nutrition offered by Dr. Marty is not quite as impressive as some other freeze-dried recipes, such as Ziwi Peak or Orijen, the proportion of carbohydrates is still modest and reasonable.
-While dogs do not need a high proportion of carbohydrates, they can consume a moderate proportion without negative consequence.
+While the nutrition offered by Dr. Marty is not quite as impressive as some other freeze-dried brands, such as Ziwi Peak or Orijen, the proportion of carbohydrates found in the recipe is still modest.

-As displayed above, the nutrition offered by Dr. Marty Pets cat food is satisfactory and is a significant improvement on most traditional dry cat food.
+As displayed above, the nutrition offered by Dr. Marty Pets cat food is satisfactory and is a significant improvement when compared to most traditional dry cat food.

 Dr. Marty Pets Ingredients

 While one could argue that there are many other countries where high-quality and safe ingredients can be sourced, many consumers in North America are wary of ingredients from other continents.
-This is especially true of anything that is sourced from China.
+This fear of outside sources is especially true of anything that is sourced from China.